 For the past forty days, we have been journeying with the Lord to Calvary.
 This journey was not easy.
 It was both a physical and Spiritual Journey.
 It demanded a lot of sacrifice and penance.
 At the beginning of the Holy week, there was a great tension as we began to meditate on the passion of Christ.
 At the Triduum, the tension was greater when Christ entered into his passion and death.

 This tension caused despair and disappointment among his friends.
 They could not believe his death nor understand why Christ had to die with all his powers.
 His arrest, condemnation, passion and death were like a dream for them.
 They were sure of the several times he miraculously escaped from the wicked crowd.
 They could not understand why this time he had to allow himself to be taken over so freely.
 They were afraid and disappointed.
-They thought all about him has been forgotten for he has been defeated.
+They thought all about him should be forgotten since he had been defeated.

-In this state of disappointment, Mary of Magdala came to announce that Christ’s body was missing as we saw in the gospel reading (Jn.
+In this state of disappointment in which the disciples were, Mary of Magdala came to announce that Christ’s body was missing as we saw in the gospel reading (Jn.
 20:1-9).
-Peter and John ran to the tomb to discover the empty tomb.
+This heightened the tension and Peter and John ran to the tomb to discover the empty tomb.

 With this, they were more confused for as the gospel records, they did not yet understand the Scripture that he had to rise from the dead.
 But reading further into today’s gospel, we find the clarification of their doubts and the clearing of their confusion that Christ was not missing but that he had been risen.